ljmzt/sparkify/README.md

 # Sparkify

 ### Purpose
 This is the capstone project for Udacity Data Scientist Nanodegree.
 The purpose is to predict whether a user will "churn" or not. "churn" here is defined as users that confirm cancellation.
 The dataset simulates a song streaming service and is about 12GB.
+The accompanying medium post is [here](https://medium.com/@mazhitu/sparkify-dataset-to-churn-or-not-bbe7dd868f80).

 ### My Plan
 1. The dataset is too large to hold on one laptop.
 But I have two laptops at home so I set up a spark environment on these two machines to perform ETL task.
 The output is converted back to a pandas dataframe and is only ~15Mb.
 See spark-setup.md for details about how to set up a spark environment.